 Support: Spanish Language SCALE Graduate, Credit Builder Loan, Quickbooks training

 Impact: Minority owned business, creation of new Growth Plan, 9 full time employees

 Background: Ecuadorian born Mario Alvarez arrived in the United States nearly two decades ago but like many immigrants, it wasn’t easy for him to find employment opportunities in the field for which he was trained – electrical contracting.
 Mario recalls, “I was just trying to make ends meet in those early years.
 I worked in a restaurant and even learned how to be a chef.”
-With time and determination Mario did in fact find his way back into the electrical contracting business.
-He demonstrated tremendous grit and ambition and for a number of years, he worked 7-4 for an electrician and 5-midnight in a restaurant.
+With time and determination Mario did in fact find his way into the electrical contracting business.
+He demonstrated tremendous grit and ambition and for a group of years, he worked 7-4 for an electrician and 5-midnight in a restaurant.
 As he gained more responsibility he finally left the culinary world and became the manager of 11 electrical professionals.
 But he always had the idea to have his own business.
-Fortunately, his brother Wilson had similar aspirations and the two formed Wilmar Electric.
-After nearly ten years in business, Wilmar Electric employs 9 full time staff and serves both residential and commercial clients in Westchester, Putnam and Fairfield Counties.
+Fortunately, his brother Wilson had similar aspirations and the two were able to form Wilmar Electric.
+After nearly ten years in business Wilmar employs 9 full time staff and serves both residential and commercial clients in Westchester, Putnam and Fairfield Counties.

 Wilmar Electric; Pleasantville, NY 10570

 Phone: (914) 762-2811